 A catalog is made up of the packages that are approved-for-use at your organization, improving organizational alignment and developer experience when using open source.
 Catalogs also include packages that are denied-for-use at your organization, creating an auditable log of the denial reason and date.

-- Version guidance so that you can ensure that only approved, known-good packages are being used in production environments.
+- Version guidance so that you can ensure that only pre-approved packages are being used in production environments.

 - Centralized issue resolution workflows to streamline and automate updating the catalog. (e.g. when there are new security vulnerabilities, licensing issues, or requests from your team to start using new packages).